Claude API vs GPT-5 API: The Exact Token Volume Where One Saves You More Money (2026)

 For any chatbot or API product with a fixed system prompt, caching can eliminate most of your input cost.
 Let's re-run the 10M token scenario assuming 70% of input tokens are cached — which is realistic if your system prompt is 300–1,000 tokens and repeats on every request.

-Model Effective Input Cost (70% cached) Output Cost Total / Month
+Model Input Cost (70% cached) Output Cost Total / Month

 Claude Sonnet 4.6 $8.61 $45.00 $53.61